 The simple answer is yes, Solar Hot Water systems work on the principle of converting light into heat wheras a Solar Electricity installation will convert light into DC power i.e. electricity.

 A Solar Water Heating system is capable of producing 100% of a households hot water in the summer months.
 In winter when the days are shorter this can drop down to as low as 10%.
 To make up the difference in the winter moths you will either need to retain your boiler or find another back up water heating source.
-A good CO2 neutral complement to Solar Water Heating is a Biomass or wood burning boiler.
+A natural complement to Solar Water Heating is a Biomass or wood burning boiler.

 A quick look at your location will give you a good idea if a Solar Water Heating system can be installed.
 You are looking for physical free space of around 4m x 2m (front or back) with a solid structure that can hold the weight of the panels.
 The area of roof should also be unshaded by chimneys, trees or other properties and face anywhere from East through South (Ideal) to West.